 The double spending problem has never been solved in an offline setting, only in an online setting.
-Many cryptocurrencies (e.g. Bitcoin) mitigate the problem by utilizing 'global consensus' [14].
+Many cryptocurrencies (e.g. Bitcoin) mitigate the problem by utilizing 'global consensus' [13].
 This removes the need for a central authority but does require near-immediate connectivity to parts of the network.
 Global consensus disallows offline transfers and is therefore not a well-suited solution to make offline spending possible.

-The concept of digital currency is not new; it is widely agreed upon that the idea was first proposed by Chaum in 1983 (see Section III-A) [15].
-Since then, the problem of offline spending has been explored extensively.
-From the literature we observe that most currency schemes are tokenbased, as opposed to account-based.
+Since the first proposed digital currency in 1983 (see Section III-A), the problem of offline spending has been explored extensively.
+Many offline currency schemes in the field are tokenbased, as opposed to account-based.
 Token-based schemes transfer tokens; monetary units that can be identified with a serial number.
 By contrast, account-based schemes perform monetary transfers by crediting and debiting accounts.
-The crucial difference is that currency in token-based schemes is identifiable, whereas in account-based schemes it is not.
-A commonly used analogy is that token-based schemes are comparable to banknotes, whereas account-based schemes are comparable to bank deposits.
-A crucial lesson observed from the literature and our main prior work (see Section III-B), is that account-based systems complicate robustness measures such as safeguarding against double spending [16].
+The crucial difference is that currency in token-based schemes is identifiable, whereas in account-based schemes are comparable to banknotes, whereas account-based schemes are comparable to bank deposits.
+A crucial lesson observed from the literature and our main prior work (see Section III-B), is that account-based systems complicate robustness measures such as safeguarding against double spending [14].